seantauber/seantauber/README.md

 # 🤖 GenAI, AI, and Data Science Resources

-Welcome to my curated list of cutting-edge and interesting repositories in the fields of Generative AI, Artificial Intelligence, and Data Science.
+Welcome to my AI GENERATED list of interesting repositories in the fields of Generative AI, Artificial Intelligence, and Data Science.
 As a technical product manager specializing in these areas, I've compiled this list to help developers, researchers, and enthusiasts stay up-to-date with the latest advancements and tools.

 ## How This Landing Page Works

-This GitHub landing page is dynamically updated to showcase my latest interests and discoveries in the fields of AI, Machine Learning, and Data Science.
+This GitHub landing page is **automatically updated every day by AI** to showcase my latest interests and discoveries in the fields of AI, Machine Learning, and Data Science.
 Here's how it works:

 1. **Automated Updates**: The repository list you see above is automatically updated daily using GitHub Actions.
 2. **Starred Repositories**: The content is based on my GitHub starred repositories, reflecting my current interests and valuable finds in the tech world.